pome-gr/pome/README.md

 This is what pome offers.

-`pome`'s ambition is to give a framework for an open source ecosystem that will let businesses get the most out of their accounting data: we invite you to build your own pome's plugins to solve the accounting problems that you face.
+Our ambition is to give a framework for an open source ecosystem that will let businesses get the most out of their accounting data: we invite you to build your own pome's plugins to solve the accounting and business problems that you face.

 # How does pome work?